 •Their tutors spend 75% of their time consulting with design leaders in organisation, so they are in touch with the latest trends and best of design

 •The tools that they share are all proprietary and used in their own practice – meaning that you get exclusive access to practical tools that really work

 •It works!
 Grow graduates tell us that they get promoted, their salary and responsibilities are increased, and their design budget goes up!

 The programme is delivered by expert trainers who work on a daily basis as consultants with design leaders to respond to the opportunities generated at the emerging intersection of design and business.
 They spend 60% of their time consulting with companies in design management.
 So they always have the latest and greatest knowledge, tools and tricks.
 Straight from practice, right into the ‘classroom’.

 Frans Joziasse is a thought leader in Design Management and Leadership, and founding partner of PARK Strategic Design, an international strategic design management consultancy with offices in Germany, The Netherlands and USA that works with clients including Audi, LEGO, Roca, Coty, Miele, Unilever, Johnson Controls, GSK, BMW and Roche.

 An Industrial Design graduate, James began his design career at LEGO designing new toy-based play experiences and progressed from design manager to design director, leading and managing small and large teams.
-In 2010, James moved to Hasbro as Design Director and in his consultancy role now works on design leadership across many different industry segments including Niko, Grundfos, Unilever, Bang & Olufsen and LEGO, with a specific focus on design strategy, design organisation, processes and tools.
+In 2010, James moved to Hasbro as Sr Design Director, and in his consultancy role now works on design leadership across many different industry segments including Bosch, Grundfos, Unilever, Bang & Olufsen and LEGO, with a specific focus on design strategy, design organisation, processes and tools.